Call for artists - deadline extended to 30 April!

-The Harley Open celebrates and showcases art being made by talented artists within a 100-mile radius of the rural gallery.
-It invites submissions from the traditional to the experimental and looks for artists who have shown originality, verve, spirit and humour through any medium from biro portraits to tiny oil paintings, abstracts and graphic design.
+Submissions are welcome from the traditional to the experimental and judges are looking for those who have shown originality, verve, spirit and humour through any medium from biro portraits to tiny oil paintings, abstracts and graphic design.

-The Open also includes the chance to win the Harley Prize of £2,000.
-There’s also the Judges’ Prize and the Storycatcher’s Prize, plus a ‘People’s Prize’, which will also be presented to the artist voted for by the visiting public and will be announced at the end of the exhibition.
+The Open also includes the chance to win the Harley Prize of £2,000, plus a ‘People’s Prize’, which will also be presented to the artist voted for by the visiting public and will be announced at the end of the exhibition.

-Lisa Gee, Director of The Harley Gallery, said: “The Harley Open is open to everyone whatever their artistic background, whether they’re just starting out or experienced professionals.
-Our aim is to celebrate the incredible wealth of creativity that is part of our region and share it with our visitors.”
+Speaking before the launch of the competition, Lisa Gee, Director of The Harley Gallery, said: “The Harley Open is open to everyone whatever their artistic background, whether they’re just starting out or experienced professionals.
+Our aim is to celebrate the incredible wealth of creativity that is part of our region and share it with our visitors.
+The exhibition highlights the diversity of talent across our region and beyond.”

-With thousands of visitors expected to view the exhibition between 2 May and 5 July, it provides shortlisted artists with a new platform to show and, often, sell their work.
+With thousands of visitors expected to view the exhibition when The Harley Gallery reopens, it provides shortlisted artists with a new platform to show and sell their work.
 The Harley Prize 2019 was shared between Chesterfield artist, Susan Dodd, and Sheffield artist, Joanna Whittle.
-Joanna later went on to win the acclaimed Contemporary British Painting Prize 2019.

 - For more information about how to enter the competition visit The Harley Gallery.